 After the holiday weekend at the beginning of the month, San Francisco residents breathe a sigh of relief that peak tourism season has ended.
-However, this is actually a perfect time for tourists to visit the Golden Gate City.
+That makes September the perfect time for you to visit, with excellent weather.
+And you won't have to fight your way through crowds of tourists everywhere you go.

 San Francisco Weather in September

-September is arguably one of the best months to visit because of the weather.
-Around this time, San Francisco usually has clearer skies (compared with the more foggy months) and warmer average temperatures than in July and August.
-It's also usually one of the city's driest months.
+September is arguably one of the best months to visit San Francisco.
+Around this time, the city usually has clear skies (compared with the more foggy months) and warmer average temperatures than in July and August.
+It's also often one of the city's driest months.

 What to Pack

-With less fog and no rain, light layers will usually be plenty.
+With little fog and no rain, light layers will usually be plenty.
 And an extra jacket or layer will feel nice in the evening.
+Even though rainfall is generally unlikely, if your extra jacket is also rainproof, it can do double duty.
+And also pack sunscreen and sunglasses.
+When the UV Index (amount of skin-damaging radiation) exceeds 6 to 7, you need both skin and eye protection.

-You won't need dress clothes unless you're attending an event that requires them, and even at most nice restaurants, you can get away with jeans and a nice top.
+You won't need dress clothes unless you're attending an event that requires them.
+Even at most fancy restaurants, you can get away with jeans and a nice top.
 You might find a scarf useful in case it's extra chilly.

 For women, add versatility to your wardrobe by packing dresses that look good with leggings or tights.
 They're easy to carry in your bag all day and slip them if it gets chilly or after dark.